-The current Board has nine members comprising five independent non-executive Directors, three executive Directors and one non-executive Director.
+The current Board has seven members comprising three independent non-executive Directors and four executive Directors.
 More than one-third of the Directors are non-executive Directors and are independent of Management.
-The five independent non-executive Directors are Mr Yong Yean Chau, Mr Ng Sey Ming, Mr Tan Eng Ann, Mr Tito Shane Isaac and Mr Tay Seo Long.
+The three independent non-executive Directors are Mr Tan Eng Ann, Mr Tito Shane Isaac and Mr Tay Seo Long.

 Independent Directors contribute to the Board process by monitoring and reviewing Management's performance against goals and objectives.
 Their views and opinions provide alternative perspectives to the Group's business.
-When challenging Management's proposals or decisions, they bring independent judgement to bear on business activities and transactions involving conflicts of interest and other complexities.
+When challenging Management's proposals or decisions, they bring independent judgment to bear on business activities and transactions involving conflicts of interest and other complexities.